glitchub/rasping/README.md

 Rasping - Raspberry Pi NAT Gateway

-Configure a Raspberry Pi 3 or 4 as a NAT gateway, in one of three basic
+Configure a Raspberry Pi 3B/B+/4 as a NAT gateway, in one of three basic
 configurations:

-    Wired WAN and wired LAN via USB ethernet dongle(s)
+    Wired WAN via built-in ethernet, and wired LAN via USB ethernet dongle(s)

-    Wired WAN and wireless LAN (and optional dongles)
+    Wired WAN via built-in ethernet and wireless LAN (also optional dongles)

-    Wireless WAN and wired LAN via built-in ethernet (and optional dongles)
+    Wireless WAN and wired LAN via built-in ethernet (also optional dongles)

 To install: